We’ve made it! Winter is almost over. The days are starting to get longer and it’s time to start tackling your Spring to-do list.

 It’s no secret that ceiling fans and light fixtures collect a lot of dust throughout the year.
 Spring is a popular time for households to use ceiling fans as a way to deal with early heat-waves before having to turn on the A/C. But what you may not realize is that all of the dust your HVAC vents blew around all winter is going to come flying off of your ceiling fan blades as soon as you turn it on.
 This is also a great time to check bathroom and stove range hood fans!

 During the fall and winter, leaves, dirt, and other debris have likely made their way in and around your outdoor HVAC unit.
 Your unit should have at least 1-2 feet of clearance all the way around to help maximize airflow and improve your system’s performance.
+First you want to make sure the power is turned off.
 Start by clearing leaves, picking up trash, and trimming back any plants or bushes.
 You can then clean up the unit itself.
-First you want to make sure the power is turned off.
 Carefully vacuum the outside of the unit with a brush attachment.
-Take note of the condition of the fins, external panels, and foam insulation. if anything looks damaged you’ll want to schedule maintenance.

 Once you’ve cleaned up around your outdoor unit, it should be ready to test!
 Head to your thermostat and switch it to the cooling setting Adjust the temperature just enough to trigger your system to turn on.
 Wait a few minutes and then confirm that the system is working properly and that cool air is starting to circulate throughout the house.
-You’ll want to make sure all ceiling fans, windows, and doors are turned off and closed during this test.
+You’ll want to make sure all ceiling fans are turned off and windows and doors are closed during this test.
 If the air doesn’t seem adequately cool, make sure you have the thermostat on the correct setting and temperature.
 If all looks good but you’re still not feeling cool air, it might be time to have your system tuned-up and have the coolant replaced.

 If your thermostat is not programmable, we recommend upgrading before the summer heat arrives.
 Programmable thermostats are helpful with maximizing energy savings.
 Spring usually brings a lot of up and down in temperatures, warmer days but still pretty chilly at night.
 You’ll want to make sure your thermostat is set on the correct settings so you’re not over-cooling at night or heating during the day when it’s not needed.